mynaparrot/plugNmeet-docs/docs/api/recording/recording-info.md

 Endpoint: `/recording/info`

+This endpoint retrieves all the metadata and details associated with a specific recording.
+By providing a `record_id`, you can get comprehensive information about the recording, including its file size, creation time, and associated room details.

+This is useful for displaying detailed information about a recording in your application's interface, such as on a dedicated recording playback page.

 | Field     | Type   | Position | Required | Description                          |
 | --------- | ------ | -------- | :------- | ------------------------------------ |
 | record_id | string | root     | Yes      | Recording Id that you want to get details |